Christine Losecaat: Career

-Losecaat was Client Creative Director for the UK Pavilion at Expo 2015 Milan, the UK Pavilion at Expo 2017 Astana and developed the creative brief and design competition for the UK Pavilion at Expo 2020 Dubai.
-UAE.
+Losecaat was Client Creative Director for the UK Pavilion at Expo 2015 Milano, the UK Pavilion at Expo 2017 Astana and developed the participation strategy, theme statement, creative brief and design competition for the UK Pavilion at Expo 2020 Dubai, UAE.
 The UK Pavilion in Milan has won over 20 international design awards including the prestigious BIE Gold Award for Architecture and Landscape It attracted over 3 million visitors in Milan and has now been re-located to Kew Gardens in London.
 The Pavilion in Astana won the BIE Silver Award for Best Pavilion in its category.
+Most recently she was Executive Project Director for the USA Pavilion at Expo 2025, Osaka.

 Losecaat is co-founder of Createch, an annual summit taking place in London during London Technology Week for the Creative Industries Council.
 She also advised on the programming of the India-UK Createch Summit 2018 which yielded £58m in commercial deals.

 From 2018 - 2018 she was a Trustee of Peace Child International a United Nations accredited charity that empowers young people to be the change they want to see in the world through education, employability and entrepreneurship.

+Her Non-Executive Career also includes advising the IABM (International Trade Association for Broadcast and Media Technology) as a Board member from 2020 - 2023.